List of equipment of the Royal Malaysian Navy

-The equipment of the Royal Malaysian Navy can be subdivided into: ships, aircraft, radar, weapons, munitions, firearms and attire.
+The equipment of the Royal Malaysian Navy can be subdivided into: ships, aircraft, radar, guns, munitions, firearms and attire.
 Commissioned RMN ships carry the prefix KD (Malay : Kapal Di-Raja, literally "Royal Ship"), which is equivalent to "His Majesty's Ship" in English.
 Sailing ships however, carry the KLD prefix (Kapal Layar Di-Raja), meaning "His Majesty's Sailing Ship".